yu-ming-chen/tp/docs/UserGuide.md

 You can use this command to sort your budgets by the given `TYPE`.

-There are a two ways you can sort your budgets:
+There are two ways you can sort your budgets:

 - By their creation date with the most recently created budget at the top.